Cass Winthrop: Storylines

 Cass Cadwallader Winthrop came to town as a scheming but good-natured casanova - a skilled attorney who kept looking for shortcuts to success.
 He was a former lover of Felicia Gallant and the two resumed their complicated romance, though Cass also had eyes for Sally Frame.
-Cass and Felicia later became best friends and always stood by each other throughout the years.
+Cass and Felicia later became best (platonic) friends and always stood by each other throughout the years.

 Cass had a tumultuous relationship with Cecile DePoulignac, which ended with her marriage to a foreign prince, though Cass had a hard time accepting it, triggering many comic complications.
 Cass formed a partnership with aspiring reporter Kathleen McKinnon, leading to several years of romantic sparring, criminal investigations, dangerous adventures, and the first real love of his life.
 At one point, Kathleen was paralyzed by Carl Hutchins and tried to withdraw from the world, but Cass nursed her back to health.
 The two finally married, and left Bay City.
 Some months later, Kathleen was seemingly killed in a plane crash.
-Cass went into an emotional tailspin that only his and Kathleen's close friend Wallingford was able to bring him out of, telling him that Kathleen had been the best part of him.
+Cass returned to Bay City, and went into an emotional tailspin that only his, Kathleen, and Felicia's close friend Wallingford was able to bring him out of, telling him that Kathleen had been the best part of him.
+Sadly Wallingford died not long afterwards, causing deep grief to both Cass and Felicia.

 Cass never thought he would fall for anyone again until he got involved with Nicole Love.
-With his wedding day to Nicole fast approaching, Cass crossed paths with eccentric detective, Frankie Frame.
-Frankie proved Nicole had murdered her uncle, Jason Frame, and she was institutionalized.
+The two became engaged, and originally planned on having a double wedding alongside Felicia and her then-fiancé Mitch Blake, but various complications delayed Cass and Nicole's wedding.
+The biggest complication was when Felicia went on trial for the murder of Jason Frame, with Cass as her defense attorney.
+The trial was agonizing for Cass, Felicia and many others, and despite Cass's better efforts, Felicia was ultimately found guilty and went to jail.
+Right before Cass and Nicole were finally to be married, Cass crossed paths with eccentric detective, Frankie Frame, Jason's niece, who proved Nicole had committed the murder.
+As much as Cass didn't want to believe it, it all came together, and a horrified Cass confronted Nicole about it, and abruptly broke off their engagement.
+He subsequently went into an even deeper depression, reeling from Nicole's betrayal, and not being fully recovered from Kathleen's death.
+However, with the help of Felicia, his sister Stacy, and some unwanted assistance from Frankie, he gradually recovered.
+Nicole subsequently had a nervous breakdown, and attempted to get revenge on Frankie, but eventually was institutionalized.